 Notice of Solicitation of Public Comment - Regulations for the Discharge of Groundwater to the Municipal Separate Stormwater Sewer System

-Notice is hereby given that the proposed 21 DCMR 1600: Discharge of Groundwater to the Municipal Separate Stormwater Sewer System (MS4) will be open for public comment upon its publication in the DC Register on May 12, 2023.
+Notice is hereby given that the proposed 21 DCMR 1600: Discharge of Groundwater to the Municipal Separate Stormwater Sewer System (MS4) will be open for public comment upon its publication in the DC Register in May 2023.
 The public comment period will run for sixty (60) days.

 Current Requirements (Pre-Regulations)